The Giving Funnel

 Solicit

 When you arrive at this point in the Giving Funnel, you should have delivered valuable content, carefully identified the most qualified prospects, and strategically assigned them to annual fund or major gift officers for specific follow-up.
-After moving through the Giving Funnel, solicitation does not happen in the dark.
+After moving through the Fundraising Funnel, solicitation does not happen in the dark.
 At this point, you will be familiar with the interests and affinities of the prospect (Engage), have an understanding of their capacity and inclination (Qualify), and have developed a concise and informed strategy for how to cultivate the prospect (Assign).
 Asking them for a gift is the natural next step.

 In the for-profit world, by the time the moment arrives to ask the consumer to make a purchase, there is already an established and mutually-informed relationship between consumer and product.